 I random;y came across this guy's stuff today which I thought I'd share: http://t.co/y4SW0bkc —Dan— Studio Output (@StudioOutput) August 28, 2012

 For a regular dose of creative content, check out the Twitter feed from the guys at Studio Output.
 The personal, friendly tweets are a mixture of sharing interesting finds, images, informative posts as well as just saying hello.
 We really like the way the guys sign off some of their individual tweets too, a lovely personal touch.

 The Made by Many team are all over their Twitter account, constantly updating it and pointing the world in the direction of cool, design related content.
 We're loving that most of the tweets have a short opinion on the stories they link to also.
 A friendly, honest and infomative feed.

 This is a central account for brand and design agency The Partners so tweets come from London, Singapore and New York on a daily basis.
 The friendly, engaging feed is full of links to awesome design projects and events.
 The New York office also posts a regular picture on 'Bagel Thursday'!

 How to get the most of a packaging refresh and real world examples of brands that have done it well: http://t.co/cYKQ1jjF— Landor Associates (@landor_dot_com) August 30, 2012

 Leading brand consulting firm Landor Associates has a very active Twitter feed, featuring hints and links to lots of helpful and informative design based information.
-If you're into branding in particular then this is one account you should definitely follow.
+If you're interested in branding in particular then this is one account you should definitely follow.